Getting Started with Hybrid Monetization

 Use LiveOps to learn about users and improve engagement

 Gaming studios use LiveOps to generate engagement by providing new content, events, and monetization opportunities.
 LiveOps can also be very useful for collecting feedback and helping you understand how any of the following may resonate with users:

 - Bundles that combine in-app purchases

 Bundles are usually a combination of live events, exclusive content, or new features that are offered to users for a limited time.
-It can also be tied to holidays and in-game promotions to keep users engaged.
+They can also be tied to seasonal events, holidays, and in-app promotions to keep users engaged.